eikek/sharry/README.md

 ### Others → Authenticated users

-Anonymous can send files to registered ones.
 Each registered user can maintain alias pages.
 An alias page is behind a “hard-to-guess” URL (just like the download page) and allows everyone to upload files to the corresponding user.
 The form does not allow to specify a password or validation period, but a description can be given.
 The user belonging to the alias can be notified via email.
+Alias pages can be disabled or deleted any time.

 ## Install